SS Enid Victory

 The SS Enid Victory' (MCV-712), was a type VC2-S-AP2 victory ship built by Permanente Metals Corporation, Yard 2, of Richmond, California.
 The Maritime Administration cargo ship was named after Enid, Oklahoma.
 It was the 730th ship built at the Kaiser yards.
 Its keel was laid on May 17, 1945.
 The ship was christened on June 27, 1945, with Enid Mayor Luther A. Wells in attendance.
-The ship was in service during World War II, Korea War, and Vietnam war.
+The ship was in service during World War II, Korea War, and the Vietnam War.